 John Hughes author talk: paper boy to Pulitzer

 On July 10, 2014, Pulitzer Prize-winning journalist and former editor of The Christian Science Monitor, John Hughes, discussed and read from his memoir of a career on the front lines of 20th-century history.
-The book delves into Hughes’ reporting during the administrations of Lyndon Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, and Jimmy Carter.
+The book delves into Hughes’ reporting during the administrations of Lyndon Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, and Bill Clinton.

 Hughes won the Pulitzer Prize for International Reporting in 1967, for his coverage of a bloody coup attempt in Indonesia, and the savage bloodbath that followed, along with the fall of President Sukarno.

 Hughes wrote a syndicated column on national and international affairs for the Monitor for 27 years, and he is a former president of the American Society of Newspaper Editors.